 3. You’ve never increased your rate.

-Maybe you had your pricing right a long time ago, but dare not raise your prices in fear of losing your clientele.
+Maybe you had your pricing right a long time ago, but dare not raise your prices for fear of losing your clientele.
 Be bold and give yourself permission to get the compensation you deserve.
 If you are scared of losing a longstanding customer, be confident in your abilities and rest assured that if they value what you do they will adjust to your new pricing.

-You could always approach them with details of the pricing change in advance so they are given an honor period while they decide whether to move forward at the new rate.
+You could always approach them with details of the pricing change in advance, so they are given an honor period while they decide whether to move forward at the new rate.

 4. You’re only scraping by.

-Truthfully there are many reasons that you’re only scraping by but packaging and pricing your services correctly can be a huge help in breaking the cycle of only making just as much as you really need.
+Truthfully there are many reasons that you’re only scraping by, but packaging and pricing your services correctly can be a huge help in breaking the cycle of only making just as much as you really need.
 Think about your personal income goals and how many clients you would need at your current rates to fulfill these, how can you adjust in line with your financial aims?

 5. You’re comparing yourself to employees.

 For a long time, I’d look at my prices and work out whether they were fair based on what peers would be earning in their office-based careers.
-Or worse still, what people are earning in waiting jobs or retail positions.
+Or worse still, what people are earning waiting tables or retail positions.
 As a then freelance copywriter, running every aspect of my own business and providing people with content that would help them sell their products and services for potentially years to come … it was madness to be thinking this way!

-If you’ve fallen into the trap of comparing yourself to ‘employees’ remember that as a self-employed individual you have so much more effort to equate into your pricing.
+If you’ve fallen into the trap of comparing yourself to ‘employees’ remember that as a self-employed individual you have so much more effort to equate to your pricing.
 When you charge a client for your services, you need to be pricing to cover all the work you do that you’re not paid for, such as: marketing, client acquisition, and admin.

-Plus, there’s the addition of pricing for your expertise as someone who can make their own opportunities, create a business from scratch, and keep motivated without anyone else telling you what to do – make sure you allow yourself financial reward for this too.
+Plus, there’s the addition of pricing for your expertise as someone who can make their own opportunities, create a business from scratch, and keep motivated without anyone else telling you what to do – make sure you allow yourself a financial reward for this too.

 Saskia Gregory is a success coach for ambitious modern mothers.
-Helping women build beautiful & inspiring online businesses which provide a lifestyle of fulfilment, freedom, and fun.
+Helping women build beautiful & inspiring online businesses which provide a lifestyle of fulfillment, freedom, and fun.
 Want to read more from Saskia?
 Sign-up to receive her latest newsletter here.